Maybin makes bid to keep spot with HR, Yanks beat Rays 6-3

+NEW YORK (AP) — Cameron Maybin realizes his time in pinstripes may be running out.

+As Aaron Judge nears his return from the injured list, Maybin is making it difficult for the Yankees to think about cutting ties.

-NEW YORK (AP) — Cameron Maybin homered again with his roster spot in doubt, Edwin Encarnación went deep for his first hit with the Yankees and New York beat the Tampa Bay Rays 6-3 Tuesday night to extend its AL East lead to 2 1/2 games.
+Maybin homered again with his roster spot in doubt, Edwin Encarnación went deep for his first hit with the Yankees and New York beat the Tampa Bay Rays 6-3 Tuesday night to extend its AL East lead to 2 1/2 games.

+“I’m thankful that I’m here,” Maybin said.
+“I’m enjoying every moment of it and I want to continue to be a piece of the puzzle.”

+Maybin clobbered Oliver Drake’s fastball into the second deck in left, extending New York’s lead to 5-3 in the seventh.
+It was Maybin’s career-best fourth straight game with a home run and extended New York’s homer streak to 21 games.

 Playing through a mist in a contest that started over an hour late due to rain, New York won its fourth straight and has taken 9 of 12 against the second-place Rays dating to last season.